Fleker/food-foto-fitness/PRIVACY.md

-**Here's a short privacy policy you can use for your mobile app:**

 **Privacy Policy**

+**Effective Date:** 2025-01-01

-We respect your privacy and are committed to protecting your personal information.
-This Privacy Policy outlines how we collect, use, and protect your data when you use our mobile app.
+This Privacy Policy explains how Photo Meals ("we," "us," or "our") collects, uses, and shares information about you when you use our mobile application (the "App").

-**Data Collection**
-We may collect certain personal information from you, such as your name, email address, and device information, when you use our app.

-**Data Usage**
+**1. Information We Collect**

+* **Information You Provide:**
+    * We collect information you voluntarily provide to us, such as:
+        * Health data you choose to share with the App through Health Connect.
+This may include information like nutritional and hydration data.
+    * We only collect health data that you explicitly grant the App permission to access through Health Connect.
+* **Information Automatically Collected:**
+    * When you use the App, we may automatically collect certain information about your device and usage, such as:
+        * Your device's operating system and version
+        * Information about your usage of the App (e.g., features used, time spent in the App)
+    * This information is never shared

+**2. How We Use Your Information**

+We use the information we collect for the following purposes:

-We use your information to:
+* **To provide and improve the App:** We use the collected information to:
-* Provide and improve our app
+    * Provide and maintain the functionality of the App.
-* Communicate with you about our app or services
+    * Improve the App's performance and user experience.
+    * Develop new features and functionalities.

-**Data Sharing**
+**3. Data Sharing**

+* **Health Connect:** We share your health data with Health Connect only with your explicit consent and after you have granted the necessary permissions within the Health Connect framework.
-We will not share your personal information with third parties without your explicit consent, except as required by law.
+* **No Third-Party Sharing:** We do **not** share your health data with any third parties outside of Health Connect without your explicit consent.

-**Your Rights**
-You have the right to access, correct, or delete your personal information.
-If you have any questions or concerns, please contact us at [your email address].

-**Changes to This Policy**
+**4. Changes to This Privacy Policy**

 We may update this Privacy Policy from time to time.
-We will notify you of any significant changes.
+We will notify you of any material changes by posting the updated policy on this page and, if appropriate, by sending you a notification within the App.

+**5. Contact Us**

+If you have any questions about this Privacy Policy, please contact us at felker.tech+photomeals@gmail.com.

+**Important Notes:**

-By using our app, you agree to this Privacy Policy.
+By using our App, you acknowledge that you have read, understood, and agree to this Privacy Policy.